typst-community/rfcs/rfcs/0006-doctring-syntax.typ

 Rust prefixes module-level doc comments with `//!`.
 The syntax of module-level doc comments should consider other plain comments at the start of the file.

 - shebang: `#!`.
-Luckily, it is not a valid comment in Typst.
+Luckily, it is not a valid syntax in Typst.
 - commented code: A package owner may commented out some code and they may be identified as a module-level doc comment.
 - license: A package owner may would like to add a license at the start of the file and before the module-level doc comments.
 For example:
   ```typ